SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 $$R + T = 1$$

 Any deviation from unity indicates numerical errors or unphysical absorption.
-We define the absorption/error parameter:
+I define the absorption/error parameter:

 $$A = 1 - (R + T)$$

-For a numerically stable implementation, we require |A| < 10⁻¹⁰ across the entire spectral range.
+For a numerically stable implementation, I require |A| < 10⁻¹⁰ across the entire spectral range.

 ### 2.4 Numerical Implementation

 #### 2.4.1 Wavelength Scan

-We compute R(λ) and T(λ) by scanning wavelength from λ_min to λ_max with N_λ points.
+I compute R(λ) and T(λ) by scanning wavelength from λ_min to λ_max with N_λ points.
 At each wavelength:

 1. Compute phase shifts φ₁(λ) and φ₂(λ)
 2. Construct unit cell matrix M_cell(λ)